bitcoin-dev-project/battle-of-galen-erso/README.md

 [publicly disclosed vulnerabilities](https://bitcoincore.org/en/blog/).

-To help facilitate Tank-attacking strategies on the battlefield, a smaller 12-node network can be run on a regtest chain locally by attackers while developing scenarios.
+To help facilitate Tank-attacking strategies on the battlefield, a smaller 12-node network called scrimmage can be run on a regtest chain locally by attackers while developing scenarios.

 ### Install Warnet